Toshiba Introduces HAORI: New Era Of Aesthetic Air Conditioning

 Toshiba HVAC

 Inspired by the traditional Japanese jacket, HAORI redefines what the air conditioner means in the modern home.
-"The highlight of HAORI lies in its innovative idea of using a fabric cover, allowing customers to seamlessly match their air conditioner with their interior décor.
-With HAORITM, customers can personalize their cooling experience while adding a touch of designer sophistication to their living spaces," said Wai Yen Chong, Managing Director for Singapore, Malaysia and Brunei.
+'The highlight of HAORI lies in its innovative idea of using a fabric cover, allowing customers to seamlessly match their air conditioner with their interior dcor.
+With HAORITM, customers can personalize their cooling experience while adding a touch of designer sophistication to their living spaces,' said Wai Yen Chong, Managing Director for Singapore, Malaysia and Brunei.

 Wrapped in premium Belgium-produced Acacia fabric, the colourful HAORI can be customised to complement various interiors aesthetically and seamlessly.
 The Acacia fabric is known for its strength and durability and has fade-resistant qualities against sun exposure and other environmental factors, ensuring the colours' vibrancy over time.